ComposableFi/composable/rfcs/0014-flaky-and-brittle-effects-gates.md

 Second, if you know fix and fix will not break again same way and fix easy is - do it.
 So disabling is formal option to align, but can solve faster if you know how and have capacity.

 Third,
-If it end up to harded to asssure release quality.
+If we end up to harder to assure release quality.
 There could be urge to to more automated gates.
 Automation would have choose either run manually gates and evaluate flaky/brittle results depending on domain knowledge, or make attempts to fix some flaky/brittle tests.